udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 In the beginning, there was Bitcoin.

-Although touted by its inventor as "digital cash", Bitcoin has been pushed to play pivotal roles beyond crypto-currency.
+Although touted by its inventor as "digital cash", Bitcoin has been pushed to play pivotal roles beyond cryptocurrency.
 Many projects have created protocols on top of Bitcoin to facilitate the exchange of general assets.
 [Mastercoin][Counterparty][Prism]

 But because Bitcoin has been first and foremost designed to work as a fungible currency, using it beyond as such has proved to be clunky and limited.